On the geometry and arithmetic of infinite translation surfaces: Preliminaries

-In this section we recall some basic notions needed for the rest of the article.
-For a detailed exposition, we refer to \cite{GJ} and \cite{Thu}.\\ \\ A \emph{translation surface} $S$ will be a 2-dimensional real $G$-manifold with $G=\R^2=Trans(\R^2)$.
-In particular, in this article, translation surfaces \emph{have no cone angle singularities}.
-We will denote by $\overline{S}$ the metric completion of a translation surface $S$ with respect to its natural flat metric.
-If $\compl{S}$ is homeomorphic to a orientable closed surface, we say that $S$ is a {\em precompact translation surface}.
-By \emph{translation map}, we mean a $G=\R^2$-map between translation surfaces.
-Every translation map $f:S_1\longrightarrow S_2$ has a unique continuous extension $\overline{f}:\overline{S_1}\longrightarrow\overline{S_2}$.\\
+In this section we review some basic notions needed for the rest of the article.
+For a detailed exposition, we refer to \cite{GJ} and \cite{Thu}.\\ \\ A \emph{translation surface} $S$ will be a 2-dimensional real $G$-manifold with $G=\R^2=Trans(\R^2)$; that is, a surface on which coordinate changes are translations of the real plane $\R^2$.
+We can pull back to $S$ the standard translation invariant flat metric of the plane and obtain this way a flat metric on the surface.
+We denote by $\overline{S}$ the metric completion of $S$ with respect to this natural flat metric.
+A \emph{translation map} is a $G$-map between translation surfaces.
+Every translation map $f:S_1\longrightarrow S_2$ has a unique continuous extension $\overline{f}:\overline{S_1}\longrightarrow\overline{S_2}$. \begin{definition} If $\compl{S}$ is homeomorphic to an orientable compact surface, we say that $S$ is a {\em precompact translation surface}.
+Else we say that $S$ is not precompact.
+Observe that a not precompact translation surface is not necessarily of infinite type.
+The union of all precompact and not precompact translation surfaces form the set of \emph{general translation surfaces}. \end{definition} \begin{definition} Let $S$ be a translation surface.
+We call the points of $\overline{S}\backslash S$ \emph{singularities} of the translation surface $S$.
+A point $x\in\compl S \setminus S$ is called a \emph{finite angle singularity} or \emph{finite angle cone point} of total angle $2\pi m$, where $m\geq 1$ is a natural number, if there exists a neighbourhood of $x$ which is isometric to a neighbourhood of the origin in $\R^{2}$ with a metric that, in polar coordinates $(r,\theta)$, has the form $ds^{2}=dr^{2}+(mrd\theta)$.
+The set of finite angle singularities of $\compl{S}$ is denoted by $\Sigmafin$. \end{definition}

+Precompact translation surfaces are obtained by glueing finitely many polygons (deprived of their vertices) along parallel edges by translations.
+One even obtains all precompact translation surfaces in this way; see \cite{Masur}.
+Thus if $S$ is a precompact translation surface, all of its singularities are finite angle singularities.
+If furthermore $\compl{S}$ has genus at least $2$, then, by a simple Euler characteristic calculation, $\compl{S}$ always has singularities.
+For non precompact translation surfaces, new kinds of singularities will occur.
+We illustrate this in the following example.